carlow78/wordle-challenge/README.md

 # Python Packages

 * [Colorama](https://pypi.org/project/colorama/) - Used to add colours to the terminal.
-* [Time](https://docs.python.org/3/library/time.html) - Used for the slow print functionality and for delaying print statements.
-* [Sys](https://docs.python.org/3/library/sys.html) - Used to provide access to some variables used or maintained by the interpreter.
-* [Random](https://docs.python.org/3/library/random.html) - Used within the slow print functionality.
-* [OS](https://docs.python.org/3/library/os.html) - Used to clear the screen in the terminal.
+* [Random](https://docs.python.org/3/library/random.html) - Used to select a random word for each game.

 # Testing